PokemonGoF/PokemonGo-Bot/README.md

 ### Evolve All Configuration
     By setting the `evolve_all` attribute in config.json, you can instruct the bot to automatically evolve specified pokemons on startup.
-This is especially useful for batch-evolving after popping up a lucky egg (currently this needs to be done manually).
+This is especially useful for batch-evolving after popping up a lucky egg.

+	A lucky egg can be used before evolving by setting the `use_lucky_egg` to true in config.json.
+If a lucky egg is not available and "use_lucky_egg" is set to true, evolving will be skipped.

     The evolve all mechanism evolves only higher CP pokemons.
 It does this by first ordering them from high-to-low CP.
     It will also automatically transfer the evolved pokemons based on the release configuration.